 Greek Affairs- Recruitment

-Recruitment Week this fall is October 25- 31, 2015.
+Recruitment Week this fall is Septemberr 25- October 1, 2016.
 For more information regarding Going Greek please, scroll through our FAQs, Greek Speak, or browse our Recruitment Handbook.

 Frequently Asked Questions (FAQs)